How Can Women Escape the Nigerian Rape Culture?

 But – if you manage to overcome the initial shock and can do so – biting or kicking in vulnerable areas like the genitals; can be useful to slow them down and allow you to run away.

 Pepper spray, if available – please carry and if you can use it, do so.

 If you can use any weapon to defend yourself.

-I was only 10 or 11 years when my father told me that if a man tried to attack me, I could strike him, and if he died, I was not my fault.
+I was only 10 or 11 years old when my father told me that if a man tried to attack me, I could strike him, and if the offender died, I was not at fault.